KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Scientific Writing

-Scientific writing is a life long journal of improvement.
+Scientific writing is a lifelong journey of improvement.
 As such, our lab prioritizes continued education on scientific writing.
 This includes hosting a weekly writing accountability group (WAG) for the lab.
 All trainees will be expected to attend at least one scientific writing